 These official airport busses leave about every 20 minutes to SM City Cebu.
 That’s one of the most popular shopping malls in town, and from there you can either walk to your hotel, or, more likely, switch to a taxi or jeepney.

-The bus fare is only 25 Pesos, and here is the schedule:
+The bus fare is only 50 Pesos (new price), and here is the schedule:

 Like I have already mentioned before, it can take up to 1 hour to get there – it’s only about 11km, but in the morning and late afternoon / evening there is usually a lot of traffic due to rush hour.